jenningsanderson/Twitter-Evacuation-Patterns/README.md

 ##Movation
 What can be learned from using a person's Twitter activity over the course of Superstorm Sandy as a proxy for their location?

-##Datasets
-1. ~300,000 geo-coded tweets
-2. Storm data from USGS?
-3. Build-Environment Information from OpenStreetMap

-##Timeline
-This project aims to be finished by the end of April, 2014

 ##Dependencies